Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Adversarial Weight-Varied Network

 Then the feature map $\psi_{M}$ is processed by the adversarial weight regulator, which has a type head to get the type predictions $P_{type}$ of input samples and signal heads to generate regulation signals $\omega_{j}$.

-For the design of type head structure, we use a fully connected layer $\mathcal{W}^{type} \in \mathbb{R}^{ 2\times d}$, and a softmax operation is applied to get the type predictions $P_{type}$.
+For the design of the type head structure, we use a fully connected layer $\mathcal{W}^{type} \in \mathbb{R}^{ 2\times d}$, and a softmax operation is applied to get the type predictions $P_{type}$.
 The type head structure can be formulated as follows:

-For the design of signal head structure, in order to make full use of the entire information, individual signal heads are applied to generate regulation signals $\omega_{j}$ for each $j$-th block.
-Thus it is called as multi-head adversarial detetor sub-network.
-It can adjust the filter weights following Eq.(\ref{eq:2}) and allow every blocks to extract different semantic information of adversarial and clean examples at the filter level.
+For the design of the signal head structure, to make full use of the entire information, individual signal heads are applied to generate regulation signals $\omega_{j}$ for each $j$-th block.
+Thus it is called a multi-head adversarial router sub-network.
+It can adjust the filter weights following Eq.(\ref{eq:2}) and allow every block to extract different semantic information of adversarial and clean examples at the filter level.
 Due to the instability of the neural network, directly using the feature map as regulation signals may lead to huge fluctuations whether in the training or testing process.
-Hence, a normalization operation toward the signal head are supposed to reduce the volatility.
-Here we use the $tanh$ based function to make regulation signals more stable and can be formulated as follows:
+Hence, a normalization operation toward the signal head is supposed to reduce the volatility.
+Here we use the $ tanh$-based function to make regulation signals more stable as follows:

 where $\mathcal{W}_{j} \in \mathbb{R}^{ c_{out} \times d}$ denotes the fully connected layer for the $j$-th block. $\beta$ is a trade-off parameter to control the strength for guidance, if $\beta$ is too high, the effect of weight adjustment will be too strong, and the network inference will be unstable.
 If $\beta$ is too low, it will be difficult to distinguish adversarial and clean examples.